 requests to add courses to the IUB General Education inventory are handled

 separately (See CASE Breadth of Inquiry and Culture Studies designations and

 Gen Ed).
 To access this system, please contact June Hacker (email@example.com; 855-3953).
 For information regarding how

-When a member of a department (faculty or staff) initiates a New Course or a Course Change document via CARMIn, the electronic document is automatically routed to the next person in the approval chain, who is either the Chair or the Director of Undergraduate Studies (DUS) of the department.
+When a member of a department (faculty or staff) initiates a New Course or a Course Change edoc via CARMIn, the electronic document is automatically routed to the next person in the approval chain, who is either the Chair or the Director of Undergraduate Studies (DUS) of the department.
 The Chair or DUS can approve the request or return it—with comments—to the initiator.
 Once the Chair or DUS approves a request, it is then routed to the College.
 David Halloran, the Assistant Dean for Undergraduate Curriculum, and John Lucaites, the Associate Dean for Arts and Humanities and Undergraduate Education, review requests in consultation (if necessary) with appropriate members of the Committee for Undergraduate Education (CUE).
 Courses that are eligible to carry graduate credit will also need to be approved by the Graduate Division and the University Graduate School.
 Most course proposals can be approved at this stage.
 Proposals that raise significant questions of policy or pedagogy, however, may be brought before the full committee, which may ask the department to clarify their recommendations.

 If approved by the College, course requests are required to be placed on a Central University Remonstrance List so that other units and campuses have an opportunity to review them.
 After the 30-day remonstrance period, they are routed to the Office of the Vice-Provost for Undergraduate Education for final approval (see "Remonstrance Procedure" below for detailed information).